Back to overview

 Disability Confident is a government scheme designed to encourage employers to recruit and retain disabled people and those with health conditions.
 This means they commit to offering an interview to applicants who disclose a disability and meet the required minimum criteria for the role of a trainee solicitor.
 Employers must meet a number of criteria in order to receive the accreditation.

 As an example, Shoosmiths used to offer candidates a way to request adjustments in the same section of their application forms that they offered candidates a chance to highlight mitigating circumstances.
-They found this was not the appropriate place for it.
+They found this wasn’t the appropriate place for it.
 The reason, they realised, was that a disability shouldn’t be seen as a mitigating circumstance, and therefore the association caused by having it on the same section of the application was discouraging to candidates.
 They chose to make it more palatable by moving the question to a more generic page.

 Listen to episode 27 of the LawCareers.Net podcast where we speak to Demi Rixon about her experiences pursuing a career as a disabled candidate.

 However, it goes beyond the recruitment teams, as interviewers must keep informed too.
 This involves self-scrutiny from firms, as well as internal training.
 As Phil explains, when discussing neurodiversity, not all candidates will interview in the same way.
-Indeed some “may struggle with maintaining eye contact, but we're still brilliant at the technical work” adding that it isn't fair “to demonise us because we're struggling in one particular area that others take for granted and see as just a typical fact of life.”
+Indeed some “may struggle with maintaining eye contact, but we're still brilliant at the technical work” adding that it isn't fair “to judge us because we're struggling in one particular area that others take for granted and see as just a typical fact of life”.

 The firms we speak to are increasingly running unconscious bias training for staff – a positive that again shows partners and boards recognise the importance of this.
 Unsurprisingly, such actions have a knock-on effect and help to tackle the issue of retention and lateral hiring.

-The future – increased access in the pandemic
+The future – increased access

-The positive is that firms seem driven to change and that the pandemic has provided opportunities for improved access to interviews and the office via remote working.
+The positive is that firms seem driven to change and that the pandemic provided opportunities for improved access to interviews and the office via remote working.
 The danger, though, is firms resting on their laurels and not continuing to grow.

 They should invest in new drives and technology and not be afraid to ask for outside help or consultation.
 It's in recognising the failings of the past and resolving to improve that firms will see a more accessible and diversified legal progression that those with a disability can feel comfortable approaching.